- This event has passed.

 The Cherry Blossom Parade

-The Cherry Blossom Festival Parade on 13 April is the grand finale.
-Thousands of spectators line the route, as floats and marching bands from all over the country join the procession from 7th to 17th Street.
-It’s free to stand and watch, or you can buy a grandstand seat for $20, bookable on line.
+Traditionally the Cherry Blossom Festival Parade is the highlight of the show.
+This year it will take place on 15 April.
+Thousands of spectators line the route, as floats and marching bands from all over the country join the procession on Constitution Hill from 7th to 17th Street.
+It’s free to stand and watch, or you can buy a grandstand seat, bookable on line.

-If you are looking for accommodation in Washington DC during the festival, check out our Hotel Booking Portal.
+If you are looking for accommodation in Washington DC during the festival, fill out the form below.

 Further information on the National Cherry Blossom Festival